bhargavkumar-65/NightwatchHackathon/README.md

 #### What Visual Regression Testing is covered
 * upon running command [npm run test:vrt] Scripts Will Perform Below
-	* downloads the logo of telus.com
-	* downloads the Giraffee image on home scree
-	* GetStarted Button Image
+	* Download the logo of telus.com, Giraffee image on home screen and GetStarted Button Image
-Once download is Complete it compares with BaseLine images which is captured in previous runs and Gives Us Result.
+	* Once download is Complete it compares with BaseLine images which is captured in previous runs and Gives Us Result

-For More Info on Visual Regression Test Understanding Checkout the Video on this Repo Document Section.
+* For More Info on Visual Regression Test Understanding Checkout the Video on this Repo Document Section.